bibleexchange/courses/poetry/en/407_ecclesiastes_chapter-8.md

 #### 2. Then I saw all the work of God, that a man cannot find out the work that is done under the sun:

-Here Solomon begins to undermine his once-so-certain premise of life lived without an eternal perspective.
+Here Qoholet begins to undermine his once-so-certain premise of life lived without an eternal perspective.
 He recognizes that man cannot find out the work of God in fullness; so what we see does not define what there actually is.

 > The business that is done on earth, even though one sees no sleep day or night: "The very busyness of life worries us into asking where it is taking us, and what it means, if it does mean anything.
 We hardly need Qoheleth to point out that this is the very question that defeats us."
 (Kidner)